hychen39/plsqlprac/patterns/07-bind_variables.md

 The following example:
 1. Creates a bind variable
-2. Assigns a value to the bind variable by using the anonymous block
+2. Assign a value to the bind variable by using the anonymous block
 3. Uses the bind variable in the SQL statement to retrieve data from the `employees` table
 4. Create other two bind variables.
-5. Use them in the PL/SQL block to to save the values of the `first_name` and `last_name` columns from the `employees` table.
+5. Use them in the PL/SQL block to save the values of the `first_name` and `last_name` columns from the `employees` table.
 6. Print the values of the bind variables.

 ```sql